melnychukvitaliy/automation-workflows/github/gcloud/service-deployment/README.md

 if you need more context how to configure and use Github workflows you can look at [automating your workflow with actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow)

-## Google auth
+## Google Cloud auth

-Google auth is required for all deployment.
+Google Cloud auth is required for all deployments.

 Requirements:

 - Google Cloud Platform project
 - GCP Service Account with write access to GCR and GKE for this project
 - GCP Service Account credentials stored as a JSON key.
-Base64 encode the JSON key and paste the entire blob as a secret (Repository Settings --> Secrets) named GKE_KEY.
+Base64 encode the JSON key and paste the entire blob as a secret (Repository Settings --> Secrets) named `GKE_KEY`.
-- Also add Secrets for GKE_PROJECT and GKE_EMAIL.
+- Also add Secrets for `GKE_PROJECT` and `GKE_EMAIL`.
 Those can be found in the raw key JSON above.

 ## Build and push service to Google registry